x-yzt/mixtures/README.md

 variables (such as colors) are injected in the main library file.
 Those variables lie in a `_variables-custom.scss` file near to the library.

-From time to time, this customisation file is loaded from other SASS files unrelated to the MaterializeCSS framework.
-As the SASS compiler expects `_custom-variables.scss` to be in a *load path*, this can make the compilation to fail if incorrectly used.
+From time to time, SASS files that lie in a given app are loaded from others SASS files which belong to another app.
+As the SASS compiler expects those files to be in a *load path*, this can make the compilation to fail.

 To prevent this, a ready to use script, `sass-compile.ps1`, passes requiered arguments to the Dart SASS compiler.
 Using another way for